 - Wash sloes and seal in an airtight bag.
 Freeze overnight or until you’re ready to make the gin.

 - Put frozen sloes into sterilised jar or empty gin bottles.

 - Add gin then the sugar directly onto frozen sloes.
 Their skins will split which means you can avoid the laborious pricking of each individual sloe berry.

 - Store jar in a cool, dark place and shake every other day for a week.
 After the first week you only need to shake it once a week for 2 months.

-- The liquid should now be dark red and is ready for drinking, although you'll find it improves over time.
+- The liquid should now be dark red and ready for drinking, although you'll find it improves over time.

 Serve sloe gin neat, over ice or drizzle over ice cream.

-Make sloe royale by adding a drop to sparkling wine or Champagne.
+Make sloe royale by adding a drop to sparkling wine or champagne.